pwjensen/BetterBarCrawlApp/README.md

 # Better Bar Crawl App

-Welcome to the Better Bar Crawl App!
 This application allows users to discover and plan their bar crawl adventures, explore local bars, view details, and share their experiences with friends.
 Built with Flutter for a seamless mobile experience and Django for a robust backend, this app is designed to enhance your nightlife.

-## Features

-- **User Registration & Authentication**: Sign up and log in securely.
-- **Bar Listings**: Browse local bars with detailed information including ratings, reviews, and images.
-- **Crawl Planning**: Create and manage personalized bar crawls with ease.
-- **Reviews & Ratings**: Share your experiences and read others' reviews.
-- **Location Integration**: Utilize maps to find nearby bars and get directions.
-- **Social Sharing**: Invite friends and share your planned crawls through social media.

-## Technologies Used

-- **Frontend**: Flutter
-- **Backend**: Django REST Framework
-- **Database**: PostgreSQL
-- **Authentication**: Django authentication with JWT (JSON Web Tokens)
-- **APIs**: Open Route Services for POI searching and route solving

 ## Installation